iFoxtrot33/rock-paper-scissors-game/README.md

 ### So you can add any odd number of arguments(minimum 3) and create your own Rock Paper Scissors Game!

-- 💻To start classic Rock Paper Scissors Game type - make start classic simple game;
+- 💻To start classic Rock Paper Scissors Game type - make simple;
-- 💻To start complex Rock Paper Scissors Lizard Spock type- make start complex game;
+- 💻To start complex Rock Paper Scissors Lizard Spock type- make complex;
-- 💻To start your custom game type - make start A B C D E F G
+- 💻To start your custom game type - node index.js A B C D E F G

 ## 🌐Demo: